the-pudding/pop-love-songs/README.md

 # Pop Love Songs (from Svelte Starter)

+Copy is pulled from [this Google Doc](https://docs.google.com/document/d/1d91fsbTEka05gGgrNgZARjCbX0ANM8C_FWB-9gqPgeE/edit).

 This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).

 ### Notes

-* _Do not use or reproduce The Pudding logos or fonts without written permission._
+- _Do not use or reproduce The Pudding logos or fonts without written permission._
-* _Prettier Formatting: Disable any text editor Prettier extensions to take advantage of the built-in rules._
+- _Prettier Formatting: Disable any text editor Prettier extensions to take advantage of the built-in rules._

 ### Features